mave5/caffe_changed_accuracy_layer/README.md

 1- Update file accuracy_layer.cpp located in ./caffe/src/caffe/layers as you need.
 Here I updated the file to calculate the dice coefficient.

-2- then in the terminal: ./caffe$ make all to update accuracy_layer.o, file located in ./caffe/build/src/caffe/layers
+2- Then in the terminal:

+./caffe$ make all

+to update accuracy_layer.o, file located in ./caffe/build/src/caffe/layers

 3- you would probably need to change some of the parameter in the solver.prototext file depending on the size of